Do Not Immerse and Drive? Prolonged Effects of Cybersickness on Physiological Stress Markers And Cognitive Performance: Method

 Participants were informed during recruitment that the experiment aimed to induce cybersickness.
 Each participant was invited to two afternoon sessions scheduled at the same time but several days apart.
 This timing was crucial for endocrinological measurements, as hormone levels exhibit significant fluctuations throughout the day.
 For the same reason, participants were instructed to refrain from physical exercise, alcohol, caffeine, and medications at least 24 hours before testing, as well as to refrain from consuming anything but water two hours prior to testing.
 Additionally, participants agreed to hand in their mobile phones for the duration of the two-hour experiment to prevent uncontrolled influences on their stress levels, such as those caused by accessing news or messages.

 Upon arrival at the first session, participants received both written and verbal explanations of the experiment.
-They then signed an informed consent form before being randomly assigned to either the control condition, which did not include a cybersickness stimulus, or the study condition, in which the stimulus was presented (see Section \ref{stimulus}).
-A schematic representation of the experimental procedure is shown in Fig~\ref{fig_procedure}.
+They then signed an informed consent form before being randomly assigned to a sequence-balanced order of the two experimental sessions: a control condition without a cybersickness stimulus and a study condition in which the stimulus was presented (see Section~\ref{stimulus}).
+A schematic representation of the experimental procedure is shown in Fig.~\ref{fig_procedure}.